supersmart-at/seafile-docker/README.pro.md

 ### Getting Started

-To login the seafile private register:
+To login the seafile private registry:

 ```sh
 docker login {pro-host}
 ```

+You can see the private registry information on the [customer center](https://customer.seafile.com/downloads/)

 To run the seafile server container: